alex-gutev/live_cells/README.md

 print(product.value) // Prints 25
 ```

-the value of `product` is only recomputed when the reverse computation function of `sum` returns.
-In
+The value of `product` is recomputed only after the reverse computation function returns.
+As a result,
-effect, this means that the value of `product` changes directly from `2` to `25` without producing
+`product.value` changes directly from `2` to `25` without any intermediate values being produced between
-any intermediate values after the value of `a` is set and before the value of `b` is set.
+the assignments to cells `a` and `b`.

 ## Advanced